 You don’t have to feel your privilege for it to be real.
 In fact, the essence of privilege is that its effects are so subtle and so built into your daily experience from birth, that they are hardly noticeable.
 They are givens that are givens to you precisely because you look the way you look—but these realities are not at all universal and that’s the rub here.
 Like breathing, privilege is simply a reality of life that you are largely unaware of.
 Over time, you may learn to see it on display in certain moments and precise ways, but the greater truth is that privilege is at still at work even when you cease to be aware of it.

 You can have it tough and still be privileged.
 Like many white people, the suggestion of my privilege initially felt like a statement that my life was free from discouragement, pain, or hard work.
 I rushed to present my life resume and to detail the hardships I’d experienced as a way of refuting the charges I imagined levied against me—but this was and isn’t helpful.
 Of course you can be white and work hard and face disappointment and prejudices of some kind.
 You can be white and poor, white and unemployed, white and struggling.
-But the truth of privilege, is that even on our worst day, our color is a help that will always shield us from the greatest adversity, the kind that people of color encounter with great regularity.
+But the truth of privilege, is that even on our worst day, our whiteness is still a help; a barrier that will always shield us from the greatest adversity, the kind that people of color encounter with great regularity.

 Shame is the wrong response.
 Many white people, once faced with the understanding of the advantages they’ve been afforded because of the color of their skin, choose to withdraw into a place of guilt and shame.
 They make the moment of clarity about feeling bad about themselves.
 This is a selfish response that is itself a form of privilege, because it centers your experience and it changes nothing about the reality of the systems that are preferential to your pigmentation.
-I began to understand my privilege once I realized that it didn’t require an apology, just a response that intentionally leveraged that privilege for justice.
-White people, we don’t have to be sorry for being white, we just have to be aware that being white has been a help and it gives is a platform and influence which we get to use to do something beautiful.
+I began to understand my privilege a bit better once I realized that it didn’t require an apology, just a response that intentionally leveraged that privilege for justice.
+White people, we don’t have to be sorry for being white, we just have to be aware that being white has been a help and it gives us a platform and influence which we get to use to do something beautiful.
 The redemptive response to the truth of our privilege isn’t shame—it’s movement.